Let terror reign with our ghoulish guide to Halloween Horror Nights at Universal Orlando Resort.

 Scream Early

 One of the best ways to maximize the scares at Halloween Horror Nights is to arrive early.
-New for 2025, if you have a valid Halloween Horror Nights ticket and a Scream Early or daytime ticket for Universal Studios Florida, make sure to pick-up a required wristband at one of the in-park locations starting at 3 p.m.
-After that, instead of being in one designated area, you’ll be free to explore the park to catch a ride or show, grab a bite, shop for merch or simply take in the sights before the event opens.
-Then starting at 4 p.m., you can enter select haunted house queues with a wristband.
+New in 2025, visitors with a valid Halloween Horror Nights ticket and a Scream Early or daytime ticket for Universal Studios Florida could start the celebration early by grabbing a required wristband at one of the in-park locations starting at 3 p.m.
+Then, visitors were free to explore the park, catch a ride or show, grab a bite, shop for merch or simply take in the sights before the event opens.
+Select haunted house queues opened as early as 4 p.m.

 Spend Less Time in Line